ZAHON/simplyui-old/packages/simplyui-react/src/components/icon-button/README.md

-# ActionIcon
+# IconButton

-ActionIcon renders an icon within in a button.
+Icon button renders an icon within in a button.

 ## Import